 Alpha Sigma Lambda is the national honor society promoting academic excellence in nontraditional programs and recognizing the academic accomplishments of outstanding students in the Evening and Graduate Studies at Catawba College.
 Student membership is limited to the top 10 percent of Evening and Graduate Studies students who have earned at least 24 semester hours at Catawba College (and a minimum of 12 semester hours in liberal arts subjects here or at other institutions) and who have attained a minimum GPA of 3.5.
 Induction into Alpha Sigma Lambda is the highest recognition of academic excellence at Catawba College for students in the B.B.A. and B.A.E. degree programs.

 American Chemical Society - Student Affiliates

-The American Society – Student Affiliates (SAACS) program supports undergraduate students and faculty in promoting professional development, mentoring and peer-support mechanisms.
-SAACS gives students interested in the chemical sciences the professional edge by allowing them to net- work with top professionals, attend scientific meetings and directly access research.
+The American Chemical Society Student Affiliates (SAACS) program supports undergraduate students and faculty in promoting professional development, mentoring, and peer-support mechanisms.
+SAACS gives students interested in the chemical sciences the professional edge by allowing them to network with top professionals, attend scientific meetings, and directly access research.